 - Seizures are usually staring spells during which the child is not aware or responsive.

-- The cause is predominantly genetic.
+- The cause is mostly genetic.

 What is it like?

 Childhood absence epilepsy (CAE) is an epilepsy syndrome with absence seizures that begin in young children.
 Absence seizures look like staring spells during which the child is not aware or responsive.
 The child's eyes may roll up briefly or the eyes may blink.
 Some children have repetitive movements like mouth chewing.
 Each seizure lasts about 10 seconds and ends abruptly.
 The child resumes normal activity right after the seizure.
 They often are not even aware that a seizure happened.

 - A child may have one or many (up to 100) absence seizures a day.

 - They often happen during exercise.

 - Children usually develop normally, though children with very frequent absence seizures can have learning difficulties.

 - One out of 3 of children may also have attention, concentration, and memory problems that started before the absence seizures were diagnosed.
 The problems often improve after seizure medications are started.

 - The old name for an absence seizure is a petit mal seizure.
 CAE used to be called petit mal epilepsy.

 Who gets it?